More on Home Insurance

 “The insurance company sends out a service and cleaning company, they hire and pay for them.
-They come in and clean items that can be recovered or throw out what can’t,” Maida said.
+They come in and clean items that can be recovered or throw out what can’t,” Teresa said.

 The cleaning service then provided the insurance company with a bill, to reimburse the cost of cleaning the damaged items and replacing anything that wasn’t recoverable.
 The Maida’s received a payout for personal belongings that were damaged, like their furniture and clothing.
 The insurance company also helped pay to replace items that weren’t recoverable.

 “Our insurance company did good by us.
 I will say I think the cleaning service over-billed our insurance company for things.
-For example, they dry cleaned our socks,” Maida said.
+For example, they dry cleaned our socks,” Teresa said.